 The problem though is that the medical community rejected Semmelweis’s findings.
 It took doctors 20 years to adopt the practice of washing their hands.
 Costing the lives of millions of people in the process.
 All because the medical community was unwilling to change.

-The story that Ignaz Semmelweis told the medical community didn’t resonate with them.
-It didn’t align with the other doctor’s world view.
-They were looking at the same data but completely interpreted it differently.
-Because they couldn’t believe that invisible cadaverous particles could cause death to another human being.
-They didn’t want to believe that they were the ones transmitting this infection.
+The story that Ignaz Semmelweis told doctors didn’t resonate with them.
+It didn’t align with their worldview.
+They were looking at the same data but interpreted it completely differently because they couldn’t believe that invisible cadaverous particles could cause death to another human being.
+They didn’t want to believe that they were responsible for transmitting this infection.

-The Semmelweis story is a reminder about the dangers of ignoring the science and the data to fit our world view.
+The Semmelweis story is a reminder about the dangers of ignoring the science and the data to fit our worldview.
 We all do it.
-As human beings, we interpret data to fit our world view.
-And we reject any notion that doesn’t fit.
-In these moments we need to ask ourselves: what is the worst that can happen?
+As human beings, we interpret data to fit our narration and we reject any notion that doesn’t fit.
+In these moments we can quietly ask ourselves: what is the worst that can happen?

 No doubt the Semmelweis reflex began with a few outspoken proponents of washing their hands and the rest simply followed.
-But millions of lives could have been spared if only the medical community could stop and listen.
-If someone wasn’t afraid to stand up and join Semmelweis.
+Millions of lives could have been spared if only the medical community could stop and listen.

-The doctors were wrong.
-Sometimes there is a cost for being wrong.
+Sometimes there is a cost to being wrong.
 And the cost of being wrong was only amplified when they couldn’t accept the fact they were wrong.
 Which is why it’s essential to learn how to tell a better story.
 If Semmelweis could have told a better story maybe the medical community would have listened.

-Share your story in a way that resonates with others and you will begin to see the change you are looking to seek in the world.
+Tell a better story.
+Share it in a way that it will resonate with others and you will begin to see the change you seek to make.